tonymm81/table_project/README.md

 ## version 122
 - There was some data messing up in pythonserver.py but it is figured out now and json data is now valid anfd python server takes http request pretty nice.

+## version 123
+- Modifying the pythonserver.py and wlan_devices.py.
+There is now builded up the lamp adjusment logic wich is not ready yet.
+Still missing the eletrick table adjusment logic.